ajharh9/Shop-Java-Problem-Statement/README.md

 # Shop-Java-Problem-Statement

 ## It is a simple shop management system.
-It give the use a platform to shop stationary items.
+It give the user a platform to shop stationary items.

 ## Screenshots